-Confirm the purpose of the medication with the prescriber and discuss with the NDIS registered behaviour support practitioner.
+Confirm the purpose of the medication with the prescriber and discuss with the NDIS Commission or the NDIS registered behaviour support practitioner.

-I'm an implementing provider and I need further advice
+I'm an implementing provider and I need further advice.

 Seek best practice advice from the NDIS registered behaviour support practitioner.
-This advice must be aligned with the NDIS Commission's Positive Behaviour Support Capability Framework, 2019 (updated 2021)
+This advice must be aligned with the NDIS Commission's Positive Behaviour Support Capability Framework, 2019 (updated 2021).